Simphony to QuickBooks Integration via Shogo: Methods, Setup and Key Considerations

 Shogo is a tool that automatically syncs data through configuration.

-There’s no way to sync old orders from Simphony, only daily transactions after the activation date.
+There’s no way to sync old orders from Simphony; only daily transactions after the activation date are available.

-Always click here to refresh Chart of accounts, products etc required for the configuration
+Always click here to refresh the Chart of accounts, products, etc., required for the configuration.

 QuickBooks integration status showing last refreshed date, activated date, and option to refresh current accounting reference data.